tuliopaim/CreditCardValidation/README.md

 ### Domain layer

-- Entity encapsulating the business rule on how to generate the token
+- Entity encapsulating the business rule on how to generate the token.
 - The contracts (interfaces) for the repositories.

 ### Infrastructure layer

-- DbContext (in-memory) configuration
+- DbContext (in-memory) configuration.
 - Repositories implementations.

-## Tests
+## Tests Project
 ----
 Unit and Integrations tests.